The Most Mesmerizing Fantasy World Ideas (Updated in 2023)

 There are many different types of fantasy worlds.
 Here are a few of them:

-2. A secretive universe that is concealed from ordinary people (for example: the Percy Jackson’s universe in the Percy Jackson series, or the Wizarding World in the Harry Potter franchise.)
+2. A secretive universe that is concealed from ordinary people (for example: the Percy Jackson’s universe in the Percy Jackson series.)

-3. Earth as imagined in a distant past or future (for example: Middle-earth, the setting of much of J. R. R. Tolkien‘s fantasy stories, or the Star Trek universe.)
+3. Earth as imagined in a distant past or future (for example: Middle-earth, the setting of much of J. R. R. Tolkien‘s fantasy stories.)

 4. An alternate version of the Earth and its history (for example: Lyra’s world in His Dark Materials.)